vtex-apps/store-components/README.md

   - Type: Number

 /**
- * The specification of wich product will be added to the cart.
+ * The specification of which product will be added to the cart.
  */
 - skuId
   - Type: Number

 /**
- * Wich seller is being referenced by the button.
+ * Which seller is being referenced by the button.
  */
 - seller
   - Type: String